ALUMNI SUCCESS: VFS Makeup alumni Emily Walsh & Suzie Klimack earn Emmy nominations for Disney+ hit ‘Shōgun’

 SK: Stay humble.
 Always remain teachable.
 Never think you know it all, because there’s always something to learn from someone, even someone you least expect.
 Practice, practice, practice.
 If you don’t feel up to par for a specific skill, keep practicing until you do.
 Try your best to get along with everyone.
 Someone with a good attitude and not the best makeup skills will get a job over the talented makeup artist who is unlikeable.
 Last but not least, never give up!
 If you really want it, it’s attainable!

 Congratulations on your incredible nominations, Emily and Suzie.
 We’ll be rooting for you on Emmy night!
+Looking to start a career transforming the boundaries of film & television with production makeup?
+Explore our Makeup Design program and apply today!

 Back to THE BLOG homepage